MelanieBrooke/catan_multiplayer/README.md

 This is not intended to replace the board game or the computer game, but rather to allow players who own the game to be able to play together online.

-I do not own any rights to Catan and do not intend to share this publicly or try to make any kind of profit.
+I do not own any rights to Catan and do not intend to try to make any kind of profit or use it to replace purchasing a copy of the game.